Admissions

 • How are assessments communicated to parents?

-• What are the benefits of sending my child to a school that ends in 8th grade?
+• What are the benefits of a school that ends in eighth grade, and how are students supported in the high school application process?

 • How does Bank Street encourage students to flourish socially?